aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/image/convert-an-excel-chart-to-image/_index.md

 ### **Converting a Column Chart to an Image File**

-First create a column chart in Microsoft Excel and convert it to an image file, as above.
+First, create a column chart in Microsoft Excel and convert it to an image file, as above.
 After executing the sample code, a JPEG file is created based on the column chart in the template Excel file.

 |**Output file: a column chart image.**|
 | :- |